 Don’t give dust a chance to be present in your workplace.
 Remove it ASAP!

 After every project, and sometimes even in between, I tidy up my workplace.

-Any particles that has been cleaned up no longer has a chance to get into my lungs.
+Any particles that have been cleaned up no longer have a chance to get into my lungs.

 This is how I do it:

 To start, I put on my mouth mask and open my door completely.

 This increases the airflow and suspended dust is partly sucked out.

 The first step in cleaning up is to sweep up any dust on the floor.

 I do this calmly to create as little dust as possible.

 Once the dust is swept, I then put the collected dust in closed bags.
 When the dust is in that closed bag, it can no longer redistribute itself over my workshop.